NicosNicolaou16/SampleRoomDatabase/README.md

 # Sample Room Database

-This is a sample project that uses room database to present dummy data on a recycler view using data binding. <br />
+This is a sample project that uses Room database to display dummy data in a RecyclerView with Data Binding. <br />

 # The Project Contain the following technologies